 This review contains affiliate links, which earn me a small commission when you click and purchase, at no extra cost to you.
 Thank you for supporting my small business and allowing me to continue providing you a reliable resource for clean book ratings.

-By now everyone in the known world knows The Cuckoo’s Calling was actually penned by J.K.
+The Cuckoo’s Calling was written by J.K.
 Rowling.
 As much as I (and everyone in the known world) adored Harry Potter, I had to give her a chance in this foray into mystery writing.
-I don’t read a ton of mysteries now, but that doesn’t mean I don’t enjoy a good one now and again (after all, I grew up reading all the Nancy Drew and Agatha Christie I could lay my hands on).

 Click here to purchase your copy of The Cuckoo’s Calling on Amazon.